guykabi/Tik-Tok/README.md

 ## Description

-Vik Vok is a social platform for sharing your content with the rest of the world
+Vik Vok is a social platform for sharing your videos content with the rest of the world in seconds, getting feedbacks from your community and more

+## Stack
+* React typescript / Nextjs 13
+* Styled with tailwind for compact and quick design
+* Sanity studio for quick and convenient data storage
+* Google Oauth, tosatify etc.